JackHowa/marathon-run-log/content/blog/week-3/index.md

 ## Minor Gripe

-Been seeing a ton of loading state for the `My Coach` part of the NRC club app.
+Been seeing a ton of loading state for the 'My Coach' part of the NRC club app.
 Kind of frustrating.